 The system to use seriously Replicant, the question is Would you have much trouble adapting the system to this device?

-RE: Replicant in Hardware Libre - Added by Andrés D almost 3 years ago
+RE: Replicant in Hardware Libre - Added by Andrés D about 3 years ago

 I don't think that the Raspberry Pi Zero is a good choice:

 - All Raspberry Pi models are a bad choice for free software.
 The boot process is made by the video core firmware (proprietary binary), not by the ARM cores.
 It exists a work in progress open source firmware(1), but it is not complete yet, and anyway a board that is booted by the ARM cores would be better.
 It probably needs firmware for other components, for example if you choose the wifi version.

 - The Raspberry Pi Zero has only 512MB.
 This is too low RAM for android, in my opinion.

 - The Zero has only a single core ARMv6 (ARM11) at 1GHz.